 Use the included keycap puller to remove the keycaps from your original Commodore 64 keyboard.
 These keycaps are needed to finish the installation of the MechBoard64 as it does not come with replacement keycaps.
-Attach the 3D printed key adapters to the stems of the microswitches using light force.
-All 2u sized keys (Shift keys, Function keys, Restore and CTRL) have a 3D printed stems installed into the free hole to stabilize the keys during key presses.
+The easiest way to mount the 3D printed adapters is to insert them into the keycaps first.
+Use a hard surface (e.g. a table) and firmly press on top of the keycaps to push the 3D printed adpater to the bottom of the keycaps.
+Then attach the 3D printed key adapters to the stems of the microswitches using light force.
+All 2u sized keys (Shift keys, Function keys, Restore and CTRL) have a 3D printed stem installed into the free hole to stabilize the keys during key presses.

 It is important to note that the 3D printed key adapters only work with Cherry mx style switches (e.g. Gateron) and the standard Commodore 64 keycaps.
 Other C64 keycaps, like the ‘strange’ ones shown below, will not work and hence cannot be used with the 3D printed key adapters!

 Add the 3D printed adapters for the Costar keycap inserts to the outer holes of the Return key and attach the Costar keycap inserts and stabilizer wire.
 The longer part of the Costar keycap inserts must point backward.
 The stabilizer wire has to point forward towards the front of the keyboard.
 Install the Return key in the keyboard.
 A flat headed screwdriver may be used to gently snap the stabilizer wire into the Costar plate mounted clips.
 Make sure the Return key goes smootly when pressed.